Plaza de toros El Progreso disaster

 The Plaza de toros El Progreso disaster was a crowd crush that occurred in the Plaza de toros El Progreso at about 8:30 p.m. on 31 January 1965.
-The crush occurred in the tunnel and crew ramp of the venue, through which the people who had enjoyed the evening show of Mexican popular music were coming out and at the same time the public who would attend the night show were trying to enter.
+The crush occurred at the tunnel and crew ramp of the venue, through which the people who had enjoyed the evening show of Mexican popular music were coming out and at the same time the public who would attend the night show was trying to enter.

 The two crowds collided with each other, and as a consequence people were run over, causing some of them to be crushed, as others ran over them.
 The result was 19 people dead, and 35 injured.